libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ## Custom thumbnails
 Users can set a custom thumbnail (i.e. a thumbnail that is different from the one automatically provided by RetroArch) by following the process below.

+!!!
+Terminology Note: "Game Name"
+    The term _Game Name_ refers to the name displayed within RetroArch and within a playlist, _not_ to the filename of the underlying file on the computer or device.  _Game Name_ in this document is synonymous with playlist item label, playlist entry, or content name.
+Game names are often assigned automatically after a file import scan and a database lookup, though the user can manually game names by choosing a game in a playlist and using "Rename" in the menu.

-- Name a PNG image file with a base filename that matches a game title displayed in a playlist.
-E.g. if the game name displayed in RetroArch in the playlist is `Game Name`, the intended image file must be named `Game Name.png` _(See below for additional flexible name matching options.)_
+- Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes`, the intended image file must be named `Q-Bert's Qubes.png` _(See below for additional flexible name matching options.)_
-- Place the PNG in the correct folder for the relevant playlist (see below).
+- Place the PNG in the [correct folder](#thumbnail-folder-paths) for the relevant playlist.

 __Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).

-__Avoid invalid characters.__ The thumbnail filename should exactly match the game's title displayed in the playlist with an important exception.
+__Replace invalid characters.__ The thumbnail's base filename should exactly match the game's title displayed in the playlist with an important exception.
 The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

-**Flexible name matching.** RetroArch versions 1.17.0 or later will automatically attempt up to 3 different match formats for each playlist entry, in the following order:
+**Flexible name matching.** RetroArch versions 1.17.0 or later will automatically attempt up to 3 different match techniques to associate a playlist item with a [properly located](#thumbnail-folder-paths) thumbnail image file, in the following order:

-- ROM file name with .png extension: `Q-Bert's Qubes (1983)(Parker Bros)[b].png`
-- Database entry / playlist label with .png extension, as explained above: `Q_Bert's Qubes (USA).png`
+1. __ROM file name <-> .png file name match__.
+A ROM file `Q-Bert's Qubes (USA) (1983).a26` would receive the thumbnail `Q-Bert's Qubes (USA) (1983).png` if it exists, regardless of how the game name appears in the RetroArch interface.
+2. __Game name <-> .png file name match__. `Q*Bert's Qubes (USA)` in a playlist would receive the thumbnail `Q_Bert's Qubes (USA).png` if it exists. `*` is an invalid character and must be replaced with `_` in the image filename.
-- Short name: same as previous, but only up to first round bracket: `Q_Bert's Qubes.png`
+3. __Short game name <-> .png file name match__.
+Same as method 2, but only up to first round bracket: `Q-Bert's Qubes (USA) (1983) (Parker Brothers) [h]` in a playlist would receive `Q_Bert's Qubes.png` thumbnail if it exists.

-### Thumbnail folder paths and filenames
+### Thumbnail folder paths
-Thumbnail image files must be stored in subfolders within the configured RetroArch `thumbnails` directory as in the example below:
+Thumbnail image files must be stored in subfolders according to this structure:

 - `thumbnails` directory within Retroarch folder (or in different location configured by user via Settings > Directory > Thumbnails)
   - `Playlist Name` folder with the exact same name as the playlist, except without `.lpl` at the end.
 For example, `Atari - 2600`